 14 Dos and Don’t s When Considering a Pre Settlement Loan

-You received the news.
+If you are in the market for a pre settlement loan, then picture this: You received the news.
 Your court date is at least a year away, and the medical bills are starting to add up.
 While friends and family have helped you out financially, they can’t afford to do so at this moment.

-You are starting to feel stressed out and are not sure about your financial future, especially with the potential settlement money (should you be awarded it) coming in much later than when you would need it.
+You are starting to feel stressed out and are not sure about your financial future.
+Especially with the potential settlement money (should you be awarded it) coming in much later than when you would need it.

 What do you do?
 Should you apply for a pre settlement loan?
 The simple answer: it depends.
 Read on to find out 8 dos and don’ts when considering pre settlement funding.